imdavi/ImmVisServerPython/README.md

-# Deprecation warning

-After some experiments with GRPC, rest and websocket, we decided to deprecate this library in favor of using websockets.
-In order to simplify the work with it, we moved the websockets experiments to https://github.com/imdavi/immvis-server-websocket, where the development will continue.

 # ImmVis (Server)

 This is the server side project from ImmVis, a platform that aims to connect different data visualization platforms to a data analysis service written in Python.